swe-students-spring2026/4-containers-machine_learning_client-1/README.md

 http://localhost:8000
 ```

-### After installing the required dependencies
+### If docker is already installed, and has been composed before:
-Run the program from the project root with:
+To run the program from the project root with:
 ```bash
 docker compose up --build
 ```